zype/zype-firebuilder/NUSVOD.md

-# Native Subscription
+# Native to Universal Subscription

-This document outlines step-by-step instructions for setting up native subscription for your Amazon Fire TV app powered by Zype's Endpoint API service and app production software and SDK template.
+This document outlines step-by-step instructions for setting up native to universal subscription for your Amazon Fire TV app powered by Zype's Endpoint API service and app production software and SDK template.

 ## Requirements and Prerequisites